Biobío River: History

 The name "Biobío" comes from Mapudungun, the Mapuche language.
+For centuries the river marked the northern boundary of the Mapuche territories in south-central Chile, separating them from the Picunche peoples to the north.
+Juan Bautista Pastene is credited with sighting the river in 1544.
+During the Conquest of Chile, Pedro de Valdivia and his successors founded a number of forts and cities in the Biobío basin, including Concepción and Angol (originally known as Los Confines), in an effort to push Spanish control further south.

-The Biobío was the traditional borderline, or "La Frontera", during the later part of the War of Arauco between La Araucanía, the southern Mapuche self-ruled areas and northern Spanish-ruled Captaincy General of Chile.
-The territory south of the river was not incorporated into the Chilean state until the 1880s after the campaigns of the "Pacification of Araucanía".
+The Biobío subsequently became the traditional borderline, or "La Frontera," during the later part of the War of Arauco between La Araucanía, the southern Mapuche self-ruled areas, and northern Spanish-ruled Captaincy General of Chile.
+Following the Battle of Curalaba in 1598, Spanish efforts to subdue the Mapuche south of the river stalled, and the Biobío functioned as a de facto frontier between the two societies, a status formally recognized in 1647.
+As the intensity of the conflict waned during the eighteenth and nineteenth centuries, the area began to be settled by criollo colonists, with more intensive settlement from 1861 onward.
+The territory south of the river was not fully incorporated into the Chilean state until the 1880s, following the campaigns of the "Pacification of Araucanía."

-In the past, the river was navigable by ship up to the city of Nacimiento.
-However, deforestation during the 1900s led to heavy erosion that choked the river with silt and made it untraversable to boats.
+In the past, the river was navigable by ship as far as the city of Nacimiento.
+However, deforestation during the twentieth century led to heavy erosion that choked the river with silt and made it untraversable by boats; during the same period, the region around the Biobío developed into Chile's second-largest industrial center after Santiago, driven largely by forestry-related industry.

-In the early 1980s, it was renowned as being one of the world's best whitewater rafting venues, with a trip that lasted seven days through some of Chile's wilderness areas.
-Endesa, the Chilean state-run power company at that time, constructed the Pangue Dam, despite strong protests by environmentalists.
-With the loss of the whitewater rafting venue, displacement of indigenous Pehuenche people, who had lived in the area for centuries, also occurred.
+In the early 1980s, the upper Biobío was renowned as one of the world's best whitewater rafting venues, with trips lasting up to seven days through some of Chile's wilderness areas.
+Endesa, the Chilean state-run power company at the time, constructed the Pangue Dam despite strong protests by environmentalists.
+The loss of the whitewater rafting venue was accompanied by the displacement of Indigenous Pehuenche people, who had lived in the area for centuries.